sonic-insurgence/Gritty-Grids/README.md

 ### Gritty Grids User Manual
-Enter the external clocking mode by turning the tempo knop to its minimum position, thus enabling Grids to be clocked by either external clock pulses or by MIDI messages.
+Enter the external clocking mode by turning the tempo knob to its minimum position, thus enabling Grids to be clocked by either external clock pulses or by MIDI messages.
 After receiving a  MIDI Start or MIDI Continue message Grids switches into a "clocked_by_midi" mode.
 In this mode its drum engine advances with every MIDI clock message.
 External clocking